komyg/rm-shop-v1/tutorial.md

 yarn add graphql apollo-client apollo-cache-inmemory apollo-link-http apollo-link-error apollo-link graphql-tag  apollo-cache apollo-utilities @apollo/react-hoc @apollo/react-components @apollo/react-hooks
 ```

+>Note: I chose not to use the Apollo Boost for this tutorial.

 ### Creating the Apollo Client

-Now that we've added all the necessary Apollo package we have to initialize the Apollo Client.
-For this tutorial we are going to use the [Rick and Morty API](https://rickandmortyapi.com/graphql).
+Now that we've added all the necessary Apollo packages we have to create and initialize the Apollo Client.
+For this tutorial we are going to connect it to the [Rick and Morty API](https://rickandmortyapi.com/graphql).
 Click on [this link](https://rickandmortyapi.com/graphql) to see the playground with the graphql schema and the available data.

 Create a folder called *config* to place the Apollo configuration file.
 It will contain all our configs for the Apollo Client.